mdm373/blinks-overtake/README.md

 4) **Click the board and all have all players close their eyes.** The board should now be dark.
 The board will automatically go dark after 4 players have taken their tokens or if it goes down to 2 blinks.
 No clicking required.

-5) **Clockwise, one player at a time, open your eyes and make your move by connecting your token to an unoccupied (dark) face.**.
-Connect the token using its radiating "active" side.
+5) **Clockwise, one player at a time, open your eyes and make your move by connecting your token to an unoccupied (dark) face.** Connect the token using its radiating "active" side.
 The board will blink your color on that face to confirm and then go dark once again.
 Announce to the next player that they can move and close your eyes.

 6) **Once all players have moved, everyone should open their eyes.
 Tap a single blink on the board**.
 The board will blink for a few seconds showing the space for each player's new move and then spread player occupied space outwards.
     - ✅ **Overtaken**: Spaces requested by only a single player token will be overtaken.
 They will pulse the requesting player's color.
 The space is now occupied by that player.